kkinnear/zprint/doc/getting/babashka.md

 You can run zprint using babashka.
 This has several benefits:

   - You don't have to download and install anything (other than babashka)
-  - It runs faster (typically much faster) than the uberjar for all but extremly long files (>6K lines), and isn't really slow for even those files.
+  - It runs faster (typically much faster) than the uberjar.
+Even on very long files, it runs about 20% faster than the uberjar.
-  - It behaves just like the uberjar or the pre-compiled binaries
+  - The user interface is identical to the uberjar or the pre-compiled binaries
+  - Parallel operation is automatically enabled

+There are several approaches to using babashka to run zprint:

+  * Add zprint as a task in `bb.edn`
+  * Use `bbin` to install install the latest zprint

+The differences are minor but worth knowing:

+  * When installing zprint as a task in `bb.edn`, you must specify the version of zprint you want.
+Upgrading is easy, just specify a newer version.

+  * The `bbin` approach will install the latest version of zprint.
+Latest as of when you executed `bbin`.
+The `bbin` approach adds a small increment to the startup time, on the order of perhaps 0.1s.
+Not a lot, and you might not notice it.

+# Add zprint as a task to bb.edn

 ## 0. Make sure your babashka is sufficiently current